St Andrew's Garrison Church, Aldershot: Organ

 The north wing or transept is dominated by a large organ.
 The organ itself is older than the church buildings and dates from 1897.
 It originally resided in St Ninian's Church of Scotland, Leith.
 In 1984, the organ was restored and installed in St Andrew's Garrison Church, following the merger of St Ninian's Church with North Leith and Bonnington Church to form North Leith Parish Church.

 Monuments

 The church contains a number of monuments and stained glass.
 Some of these originated in the church while others have been transferred here over time.

 Egyptian stones

 These include 12 stones set into the wall of the Cameron chapel.
-The stones were carved by German Prisoners of War, held in Egypt in the Second World War.
+The stones were carved by German Prisoners of War, held in Egypt in World War II.
 Initially the stones were placed in an overseas British army church, St Andrew's Kirk, Geneifa, Egypt.
 Ten of the stones display the regimental cap badges of Scottish Regiments based in the Canal Zone.
 Two stones show medical badges used in the British Army at the time.
 When the British Army left Egypt in the mid-1950s the church closed and the stones were, a few years later, transferred to St Andrew's, Aldershot.